 DRNR may have started off as a lark, but it stopped being that a long time ago.
-Now we are a bonafide forum where issues are real, debate as genuine as it is passionate; we get hot and heated but never personal or gossipy, or seek to create controversy.
+Now we are a bonafide forum where issues are real, debate as genuine as it is passionate; we get hot and heated but never personal or gossipy, and we steer clear of deliberate controversy.
 This is not a place where we court mindless agreement, but we do expect to be heard with open minds and afforded the benefit of the doubt.
 Over time we have evolved as a safe space to express ideas and opinions, particularly for women.

 With time, the context within which DRNR had initially started has changed radically.
 There are review sites galore and reviewers aplenty, and it is fabulous to have such diversity of fora and voices.
 I was recently asked about DRNR and its place in this rapidly changing world of Pakistani Drama Reviews and it got me thinking.